ibm-cloud-docs/monitoring/index.md

 IBM Cloud Monitoring with Sysdig offers administrators, DevOps teams, and developers advanced monitoring features to monitor and troubleshoot, including alerting and customizable dashboards.

-### Features
-{: #features}

-**Accelerate the diagnosis and resolution of performance incidents.**

-By using IBM Cloud Monitoring with Sysdig, Developers and DevOps teams monitor and troubleshoot performance issues in real-time, identify the source of errors, and eliminate problems.
-IBM Cloud Monitoring with Sysdig offers deep visibility into your system, applications and services, service-oriented views for each one, and pre-defined metrics that you can use to determine potential threats or problems.

-**Get critical insight from dynamic service–level monitoring and automatic correlation of data.**

-IBM Cloud Monitoring with Sysdig collects metrics from multiple sources into a centralize location.
-Per source (host), you can deploy an agent that dynamically discovers the different resources in your environment and collects their pre-defined and custom metrics.
-Customize dashboards to visualize your environment.

-**Mitigate the impact of abnormal situations with proactive notifications.**

-Define alerts to reduce the impact on your day to day operations and accelerate your reaction and response time to anomalies, downtime, and performance degradation.

-**Control costs by customizing what cloud sources to manage through IBM Cloud Monitoring with Sysdig.**

-Control the cost of your monitoring infrastructure in the {{site.data.keyword.Bluemix_notm}} by configuring the metric sources for which you want to monitor their performance.

 ## Before you begin
 {: #prereqs}